Royal City Mission

 Our Story

-Our story runs across decades, spans across different groups, and comes together to form who we are.
+Our story runs across decades, spans across different groups, and comes together to form who we are today.

 Picture

 Our building's construction was completed.
 Chalmers United Church (then Chalmers Presbyterian) had been worshiping in the basement since the 1850s while the sanctuary was being built.
-The worship space is now our Dining Room and still contains the original hardwood flooring from those early days.
+Our meal program and drop-in now operates out of that very basement, helping anyone in need.

 Picture